nasa/cumulus-docs/docs/deployment.md

 The same information can be obtained from the AWS CLI command: `aws iam list-roles`.

-The `iam` deployment also creates an instance profile named `<stack-name>-ecs` that can be viewed frmo the AWS CLI command: `aws iam list-instance-profiles`.
+The `iam` deployment also creates an instance profile named `<stack-name>-ecs` that can be viewed from the AWS CLI command: `aws iam list-instance-profiles`.

 #### Assign an `sts:AssumeRole` policy to a new or existing user: